- I. Privacy Principles

 - Any other personal information that you voluntarily provide to us

-Information collected automatically when you use ESU Sites;
+Information collected automatically when you use ESU websites;

 - Information about the type of browser you use

-- Details of the web pages you have viewed
+- Details of the web pages on our websites which you have viewed

 - Your IP address